 - Provide general ergonomics training and task-specific training to temporary Workers to maximize their time.

 - Include safe lifting advice, and any other recommendations to prevent physical injury.

 - Incorporate industry guidelines, OSHA requirements, and state/ local regulations that apply to the Gig into training to help avoid injury and citations.

-It can be difficult to find qualified last-minute labor for warehouse shift, but GigSmart makes it easy.
-If you’re a business that offers warehouse or distribution services, you can find and hire skilled workers with GigSmart.
+It can be difficult to find qualified last-minute labor for warehouse shifts, but GigSmart makes it easy.
+If you’re a business that offers warehouse or distribution services, you can find and hire skilled Workers with GigSmart.

 If your needs are immediate, we can help you find qualified, temporary labor in less than an hour.
 If you know you’ll be receiving a large shipment soon, you can hire up to 30 days in advance.
 All of our Workers are insured at no additional cost to you, and you can even require Workers to have passed a background and motor vehicle check prior to working your Gig and operating any heavy machinery.
 Lastly, you’re in charge of setting each Workers’s hourly pay rate, and GigSmart takes care of the processing payment — without the additional paperwork and overhead that accompanies hiring W-2 employees.

 If you’re ready to hire temporary, skilled Workers for your warehouse needs (packing, shipping, inventory, picking, loading/unloading, etc.), create your first free Gig post in your Get Workers hiring account today.